Tempi train crash: Demonstrations and protests on the second anniversary of the accident

 Maria Karystianou, president of the Tempi 2023 Victims’ Association, addressed "the murderers of our children," saying in her speech at Syntagma Square: "You insulted and treated our dead with contempt.
 The bodies and bones of our children remain buried in secret places.
 You have committed the ultimate hubris, and you will face Nemesis through the people’s pulse."

 The rally in Athens was temporarily dispersed following violent clashes between the police and some hooded protesters outside the Parliament building.
-However, after tensions had subsidies, most demonstrators returned to continue their otherwise peaceful assemblies.
+However, after tensions had subsided, most demonstrators returned to continue their otherwise peaceful assemblies.

 It is estimated that more than a million people in Athens alone participated in the protests, and is now widely regarded as the largest civil unrest during the Metapolitefsi era (and probably in Greek history).

 Vote of No Confidence

 On 7 March 2025, the Hellenic Parliament held a no-confidence vote after a motion submitted by PASOK, SYRIZA, New Left, Course of Freedom and 9 independent MPs.
 The vote failed 157-136 and the government remained intact.

 The opposition accused Prime Minister Kyriakos Mitsotakis' government of shirking responsibility over the crash, failing to fix critical issues in the railway, and covering up evidence that would help shed light into the causes of the disaster.

 Prior to the vote, On 5 March, Mitsotakis spoke in the Hellenic Parliament and defended his government, and attacked the opposition for politicizing the tragedy and spreading misinformation against the government.
 Mitsotakis claimed that foreign and domestic factions were using 'bots' on social media to exploit the tragedy for political purposes and inflame social divisions.
 Hellenic Police announced an investigation into the bots.

 During the vote, clashes broke out outside parliament, between hooded demonstrators who hurled petrol bombs at police that responded with teargas to disperse them.
 Greek police said 61 people had been detained.